-- Voluntary Withdrawal of Application form; - Voluntary withdrawal option in Health-e-Arizona Plus (HEAplus); or - A signed, written request to withdraw the application.
+- Voluntary Withdrawal of Application or Benefits (DE-130) form; - Voluntary withdrawal option in Health-e-Arizona Plus (HEAplus); or - A signed, written request to withdraw the application.

 2) Verbal Requests to Withdraw

 When a verbal request to voluntarily withdraw is made, the application is denied based on the verbal request.
 A denial letter is sent to notify the person that the application has been denied.